axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/change-password-process.rst

 Introduction
 ------------

-In Portal, the ``Change password process`` allows users to change their current password.
-You can customize this process, e.g. to check new passwords against leaked passwords databases when the user changes his password.
+Portal supports you to customize the change password process, e.g. to check new passwords against leaked passwords databases when the user changes his password.

 .. _customization-change-password-process-customization: